 - Carnival Cruise ships have booster seats and high chairs available upon request

-- Carnival didn’t have mac and cheese listed on their kid’s menu, but they definitely had it!
+- Carnival didn’t have mac and cheese listed on their kid’s menu, but they definitely had it by request!
 I actually thought it was really delicious, as did my boys.

 - Bring your own sippy cups!
 Oliver was given a large, glass cup filled to the brim with water, and I was shocked that we didn’t have more water catastrophes than we did!